DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2020-03-27-application-layout-changes.md

 If the status banner is used then it:

-- won’t be confused for an offer
+- will not be confused for an offer
 - will use a more suitable pattern
 - will make the respond by date more consistent